otobus/event_bus/README.md

 **`initialized_at` attribute**

-Optional, but good to have field for all events to track when the event processor started to process generating this event.
+Optional, but good to have field for all events to track when the event generator started to process for generating this event.

 **`occurred_at` attribute**